taylor-training-courses/git-going-fast-course/setup/linux/Debian.md

 ## Conclusion

 These are all the tools needed for the Git Going Fast course.
+If you followed this instruction guide, you can continue along starting with the Chapter 3 -